5hub/UNSW-Capstone-Group-E/README.md

-# Welcome to ZZSC9020 GitHub repository for group [CAPSTONE-GROUP-E]
+# Welcome to ZZSC9020 GitHub repository for the Capstone Project done by Group E

 This GitHub repository is the main point of access for students and lecturers of the ZZSC9020 capstone course.